Key Takeaways

 What Are the Best Activities for Sensory Avoiders?

-Like a detective uncovering clues, sensory bins and log roll yoga are the best activities to enhance coordination and sensory integration for those avoiding typical sensory experiences.
+Like detectives uncovering clues, sensory bins and log roll yoga are the best activities for enhancing coordination and sensory integration for those who avoid typical sensory experiences.

 How Do You Calm Down a Child With Sensory Processing Disorder?